Sunday, December 04, 2005

 Vice Admiral William Porter Lawrence, 75, passed away yesterday.

-To say he was a great man seems not enough: It's almost fair to say he was beyond legendary.... so much so that in his book, Space, author James Michener wrote that
+To say he was a great man seems not enough: It's almost fair to say he was beyond legendary.... so much so that in his book, Space, author James Michener wrote that “Bill Lawrence” was “perhaps the ablest flyer, all things considered, that Pax River was to produce.”

 A 1951 “distinguished” Annapolis grad (where he played football), Lawrence flew 25 combat missions in Korea and 150 combat missions in Vietnam.
 Between wars, he graduated first in class at test pilot school and became the first aviator to fly twice the speed of sound in a Navy aircraft.